 Pro tip: looking for a cool spot from history?
 Head to 710 Ashbury Street to see the Grateful Dead house!
 The band members spent some time living in!

 Another quick note about Haight Street to keep in mind.
-This is a popular spot for the homeless population to hang out in.
-It sometimes throws visitors for a loop, but for the most part, this area doesn’t attract the dangerous types (though I wouldn’t go bar hopping down here past 11pm just in case.)
+This is a popular spot for the homeless population to hang out in and they sometimes throws visitors for a loop but are not dangerous so don’t stress.

 Noon: Hayes Valley